Costa Rica Active Adventure

 Day 4-5 Sarapiquí (1B,2L,2D)

+In the morning enjoy rafting down the river and looking around at the wildlife.
 Back on land we board a van then a tractor-drawn cart excellent for navigating the jungle along rugged uphill terrain on the way to our special jungle oasis.
 The bumpy trip takes approximately two hours.
 On our journey in we ford two rivers, by tractor when the water is low, or cross foot-bridges when water levels rise with the rains.
 Along the way you will see first-hand how rainforests have been cut down whenever they are near roads.
 We enter into primary rainforest bordering Braulio Carrillo National Park.
 At 700 m (2000 ft) above sea level, the climate is usually cool and comfortable year-round.
 There is a lot of rain (it's rainforest!), but mosquitoes are generally not a problem.
 However, weather is always unpredictable and changeable, so you never know when the rain will let up enough to let the sun (and mosquitoes) in to heat things up.
 Once you arrive at the Sarapiquí rainforest, your naturalist guide will take you into the rainforest and teach you about the plants and wildlife and the complex relations between them.
 There will also be the opportunity to swim in large crystalline pools in a pristine river that goes in front of the lodge and in the rainforest, weather permitting.
 Experience the richness and splendour of the most diverse environment on earth.
 The Sarapiquí Rainforest is a new way to save rainforest while learning about it.
 Over 360 species of birds have been found and there is a good chance to see monkeys and anteaters, as well as the tracks of tapirs and jungle cats.
 The treetops are full of vines, lianas, bromeliads, and orchids and there are more kinds of plants, birds, and butterflies here than in all of Europe.
 Our accommodation is in a rustic lodge which is based on a multi-share basis, as are bathroom facilities.
 The access to the Sarapiquí Rainforest is difficult and can seem extreme for those who are not mentally prepared for the experience.
 Thus it’s not recommended for pregnant women or people with serious back problems.
 Also, all Sarapiquí Rainforest trails are natural, with uneven and sometimes slippery footing, so it’s not recommended for people with difficulty walking on uneven terrain.

 Day 6-7 Arenal/La Fortuna (1B)